hv15/sshprint/README.md

 * Make the configuration more sophisticated, allowing for more hosts to be added with individual configurations.
-* Installation script (AUR?) that generates the config file with all settings

 Warranty and License
 --------------------